laminlabs/lamindb/docs/curate.md

 ## Schema design patterns

-A {class}`~lamindb.Schema` in LaminDB is a specification that defines the expected structure, data types, and validation rules for a dataset.
+A {class}`~lamindb.Schema` is a specification that defines the expected structure, data types, and validation rules for a dataset.
-It is similar to `pydantic.Model` for dictionaries, and `pandera.Schema`, and `pyarrow.lib.Schema` for tables, but supporting more complicated data structures.
+It is similar to a `pydantic.Model` for dictionaries, or a `pandera.Schema` & `pyarrow.lib.Schema` for tables, but supports more complicated data structures.
+Here is an [FAQ](/faq/pydantic-pandera) that compares LaminDB with `pydantic` and `pandera`.

 Schemas ensure data consistency by defining: